 Transition From IPv4 to IPv6

-One problem in transition from IPv4 to IPv6 completely is that IPv6 is not backward compatible.
+Complete transition from IPv4 to IPv6 might not be possible because IPv6 is not backward compatible.
 This results in a situation where either a site is on IPv6 or it is not.
-Unlike an implementation of new technology where the newer one is backward compatible so the older system can still work with the newer without any additional changes.
+It is unlike implementation of other new technologies where the newer one is backward compatible so the older system can still work with the newer version without any additional changes.

-To overcome this short-coming, there exist few technologies which can be used in slow and smooth transition from IPv4 to IPv6:
+To overcome this short-coming, we have a few technologies that can be used to ensure slow and smooth transition from IPv4 to IPv6.

 Dual Stack Routers